-An important current controversy between, e.g., Peter Hacker and the representatives of a 'new Wittgenstein' still mainly concerned with precisely this question.
-Hacker has advanced a crucial methodological argument against the views that refuse to distinguish between types of nonsense with respect to the TLP: the logical clarifications that are the factual basis of the nonsense verdict are an integral part of the TLP.
-If they are included in it, the verdict lacks any fac-
+An important current controversy between, e.g., Peter Hacker and the representatives of a 'new Wittgenstein' still mainly concerned with precisely this question.9 Hacker has advanced a crucial methodological argument against the views that refuse to distinguish between types of nonsense with respect to the TLP: the logical clarifications that are the factual basis of the nonsense verdict are an integral part of the TLP.
+If they are included in it, the verdict lacks any factual basis and is itself nonsense.
+But this, by potentiating the nonsense verdict, increases the paradox of the situation which the author finds himself in because of the exposition of his thought process.
+This cannot be the reasonable outcome of an interpretation.10 So one should bite the bullet and admit (at least11) to two kinds of nonsense.
+Wittgenstein, in the remarks clarifying the logic of language in the LPA, tried to say things that, according to his stated view in the TLP, could not be said, but only shown - so by his own standards he wrote nonsense.
+But it was insightful nonsense, and therefore legitimate.
+Without it, his claim to have solved the philosophical problems essentially in a definitive way lacks any intelligibility.
+And that he did solve them can be shown, as outlined.

 9 The interpretative approach of a 'new Wittgenstein', whose central thesis on the TLP is that the propositions clarifying logic are included in the verdict of nonsensicality in 6.54 and other interpretations merely chicken out of it, was inaugurated by Cora Diamond.
-Cf. 'Throwing away the Ladder: How to read the Tractatus', in: Dies.: The realistic Spirit: Wittgenstein, Philosophy and the Mind, Cambridge/Mass.
-In the anthology The New Wittgenstein, ed.
-Alice Crary/Rupert Read, London 2000, Peter Hacker was given the opportunity to respond to the views of the representatives of this interpretative approach (353-383).
+Cf. 'Throwing away the Ladder: How to read the Tractatus', in: Dies.: The